aistabci/abci-docs/en/docs/system-updates.md

 ## 2022-05-26

-* Product renamed following acquisition of Univa by Altair.
+* Product names documented in this User Guide have been renamed to reflect the acquisition of Univa by Altair.

 | Current | Previous |
 |:--|:--|